JimHotchkiss/rails_dyi_app/NOTES.md

   * Then ran: 'bundle exec rspec'

 As I build out features and functionality, try and include a test, to insure proper functionality.

+Going to review associations, and figure out how I should build correct associations for dyi_app.

+Adding a User migration, model, controller and routes, and adding user_id to projects table.
+Then wire them together with appropriate association.